Sarah Storey: Swimming at the Paralympic Games

-Storey began her Paralympic career as a swimmer, winning two golds, three silvers and a bronze in Barcelona in 1992.
-She made her maiden appearance at the Paralympics in 1992 at the age of 14.
-She continued swimming in the next three Paralympic Games before switching to cycling in 2005, reputedly because of a persisting ear infection.
-It was revealed that she ended up with chronic fatigue syndrome before her 19th birthday.
+Storey began her Paralympic career as a swimmer, winning two golds, three silvers and a bronze in Barcelona in 1992 at the age of 14.

 She retained her Paralympic gold medals in women's 100m backstroke and 200m individual medley events at the 1996 Summer Paralympics.
-Despite the ear infection triggered by chronic fatigue syndrome, she continued to participate in swimming and claimed four silver medals and a solitary bronze in the next two Paralympic Games in 2000 and 2004 before quitting the sport.
+Despite the diagnosis of chronic fatigue syndrome (ME), she continued to participate in swimming and claimed four silver medals and a solitary bronze in the next two Paralympic Games in 2000 and 2004 before quitting the sport.